Bringing smiles to young patients at the RVI

 Mr & Mrs T live in North Tyneside, and Neil was referred to us by Cumbria, Northumberland, Tyne and Wear NHS Foundation Trust (CNTW) in February this year.
 For health reasons, he’s become unable to access the community himself now as he always used to, and they can no longer have a dog of their…

-Visiting Wag Team Helen and Toby visit Mrs Joan G in North Tyneside
+Find out more about Visiting Wag Team Carolyn and Pippa visit Mr & Mrs T in North Tyneside